denis-stepanov/advent/README.md

 https://user-images.githubusercontent.com/22733222/174403887-37918d1e-da37-4cf5-9d7b-b04677ce8e2a.mp4

 Here AdVent is running next to a TV stream in browser, watched by a user using headphones.
 When an ad kicks in, AdVent cuts the sound.
+A bit jerky video is a result of me capturing demo video on a ten years old laptop.

 Once the ads are over, AdVent turns the sound back on (not part of this demo).